RenzoZS/CuSIR/README.md

 ```
 ## OpenCV visualization

 In the `tests` folder, you will find a Python script called `opencv_real_time_visualization.py` that shows how to use the OpenCV library to visualize the solution of the diffusive SIR model interactively in real time.
-The following gif shows the result of running the script (of course you will need to install OpenCV to run the script):
+The following gif shows the result of running the script (you will need to install OpenCV to run the script):

 ![](opencv.gif)